-- Unweighted Values Files are treated equally (regardless of size) when calculating the overall results for each node.
+- Unweighted Values Files are treated equally (regardless of size) when calculating the overall results for each code.

-9 Select the Show coding comparison content check box if you want to see where there is agreement or disagreement in coding for a particular file or node.
+9 Select the Show coding comparison content check box if you want to see where there is agreement or disagreement in coding for a particular file or code.

 You can dig deeper to see the content that was coded the same or differently between users or user groups.

-1 Select a file or node in the query results and then select the Show coding comparison content check box to display the content pane.
-Alternatively, you can double click on a file or node in the query results to display the coding comparison content pane.
+1 Select a file or code in the query results and then select the Show coding comparison content check box to display the content pane.
+Alternatively, you can double click on a file or code in the query results to display the coding comparison content pane.

 2 Colored shading indicates the areas of the file that were coded.